LSDtopotools/LSDCodingBlog/_posts/2016-08-05-OpenMP-Catchment-Model-Scaling.markdown

 ![boscastle_runtime](images/blog_boscastle2.png)

 Actual run times with erosion routines on are approaching double that with just the hydrological model, in serial, however as both codes scale up over more CPUs, the gap narrows, relatively speaking.
-All these simulations are run with around 600000 grid cells (a 5m resolution DEM)
+All these simulations are run with around 600000 grid cells (a 5m resolution DEM).
+Future work will look at some larger model domains to see how this affects scaling.
+(Spoiler alert: guess what, it does!)